bobbyn24/bluepy-project/README.md

 ![X axis calculation](x-calculation.png)

-To find the angle of rotation on the Z axis (Gp being the gravitational acceleration on any given axis):
+To find the angle of rotation on the Y axis (Gp being the gravitational acceleration on any given axis):

 ![Z axis calculation](z-calculation.png)